tahershaker/SUSE-Rancher-Prime-Guide/4-Upgrade/SUSE-Rancher-Prime-Manager/1-Upgrade-SUSE-Rancher-Prime-Manager-Online/README.md

 > What Component Should Be Upgraded First?

 One of the first things to consider is which components in your environment need to be upgraded, and in what order — a common question, and an important one.
-In SUSE Rancher Prime environments, the upgrade should always begin with the management plane, which means starting with the SUSE Rancher Prime Manager.
-Once that upgrade is complete and validated, you can shift your focus to the data plane — your Kubernetes clusters — whether those are RKE2, K3s, cloud services like EKS, AKS, GKE, or even vanilla Kubernetes.
+In `SUSE Rancher Prime` environments, the upgrade should always begin with the management plane, which means starting with the `SUSE Rancher Prime Manager`.
+Once that upgrade is complete and validated, you can shift your focus to the data plane — your Kubernetes clusters — whether those are `RKE2`, `K3s`, cloud services like EKS, AKS, GKE, or even vanilla Kubernetes.
 This sequence helps you avoid disruption and ensures a stable, well-orchestrated upgrade.

 > What Should My Upgrade Path Look Like?